Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 It’s good to repeat searches on your favorite genealogy websites.
 But rather than slog through the same matches you’ve already seen, you can easily check out the latest additions at these sites:

-• Ancestry.com: Bookmark this page to see just-added content and what’s coming soon.
+- Ancestry.com: Bookmark this page to see just-added content and what’s coming soon.
 (Note the dropdown menu set to United States; use it to view new content for other countries.)
 To have Ancestry.com automatically email you about new databases added to the site, opt in to New Records Notifications.

-• Fold3: Subscription site Fold3 focuses on US military records.
+- Fold3: Subscription site Fold3 focuses on US military records.
 You can view its collections sorted by recently updated.

-2. Find free databases on Ancestry.com.
+2. Find free collections on Ancestry.com.

 If you’re not a subscriber, you’ll need to create a free Ancestry.com account to access them.
-This account also lets you build online family trees, preserve and share photos and stories, connect with other researchers and read how-to help.
+This account also lets you build online family trees, preserve and share photos and stories, connect with other researchers, and read how-to help.

-Or you can search all the free databases at once.
+Or you can search all the free collections at once.
 Scroll down on this page to see the full list.
 Collections include selected censuses for the United States, United Kingdom and Australia, as well as more obscure topics such as Alabama convicts and passengers on the sunken ship Mefkure.

 3. Find free and a la carte records on Findmypast.

-If the records you want at Findmypast aren’t free but you don’t care to commit to a subscription, you can purchase accessing to individual records using the “Micropayment” system.
+If the records you want at Findmypast aren’t free but you don’t care to commit to a subscription, you can purchase individual records using the “Micropayment” system.
 You will find the option to pay via Micropayments under a tab labeled “Commitment shy?
 Buy the record on its own.”
 This system allows you to pay for records as you see fit, and prices will vary depending on the record you wish to view.

 4. Search GenealogyBank for all newspapers published in a city.